Fundamental bounds on MIMO antennas: MIMO model

 where the unit transmitted power is considered, and $\gamma=P/N_0$ is the total \ac{SNR}.
 Maximizing the capacity of this channel corresponds to focusing the radiation of the antenna to the orthogonal spherical modes.

-The solution to \eqref{eq:convexGQ_minFJ} is unbounded and increases as mesh refinement and the number of spherical modes are increased.
-In order to solve this issue the number of degrees of freedom must be reduced.
-This is done by adding constraints on the losses or Q-factor of the transmitting antenna~\cite{Gustafsson+Nordebo2007a,Morris+etal2005}.
+The solution to~\eqref{eq:convexGQ_minFJ} is unbounded and increases as mesh refinement and the number of spherical modes are increased if the \ac{SNR} is scaled with the number of channels in $\MmT$~\cite{Paulraj+etal2003}.
+Here, we consider the case of a fixed \ac{SNR} where the solution only depends on the \ac{SNR}~\cite{TEAT-7265,TEAT-7266}.
+The solution to~\eqref{eq:convexGQ_minFJ} can be made more realistic by adding constraints on the losses or Q-factor of the transmitting antenna~\cite{Gustafsson+Nordebo2007a,Morris+etal2005}.
 The Ohmic losses are calculated as

 where $\RmlT=\Tm^{-\herm}\Rml\Tm$, and $\Rml$ is the loss matrix of the antenna~\cite{Gustafsson+etal2016a}.
 The stored electric energy is